gdsbook/book/notebooks/03_spatial_data.md

 pop.coords
 ```

 Interestingly, our surface has *three* dimensions: `x`, `y`, and `band`.
-The former to track the latitude and longitude that each cell in our population grid covers.
+The former two track the latitude and longitude that each cell in our population grid covers.
 The third one has a single value (1) and, in this context, it is not very useful.
 But it is easy to imagine contexts where a third dimension would be useful.
 For example, an optical color image may have three bands: red, blue, and green.
 More powerful sensors may pick up additional bands, such as near infrared (NIR) or even radio bands.
 Or, a surface measured over time, like the geocubes that we discussed in Chapter 2, will have bands for each point in time at which the field is measured.
 A geographic surface will thus have two dimensions recording the location of cells (`x` and `y`), and at least one `band` that records other dimensions pertaining to our data.

 An `xarray.DataArray` object contains additional information about the values stored under the `attrs` attribute: